 5.2.1 An offer of admission is valid for 30 days from the date of issue, after which time the offer will lapse.
 Upon request in writing by the applicant, within six months from the date of issue of the original offer, the offer may be reinstated with the enrolling unit’s approval.
 An offer cannot be reinstated after six months from the date of issue and the applicant is required to submit an application following the standard application process.

 5.3 An applicant who has been denied admission will be advised in writing of that decision and the reason for it.

 6.1 To accept an offer, the applicant must complete acceptance procedures as specified in their Letter of Offer, including payment of all applicable fees.

 6.2 Applicants may request a single deferment of commencement.
-The application for deferral must be reviewed by the relevant Head of School and where applicable, USC International, to allow appropriate reconsideration of the availability of resources required for the program.
+The application for deferral must be reviewed by the relevant Head of enrolling unit and where applicable, USC International, to allow appropriate reconsideration of the availability of resources required for the program.

 6.3 International students on a student visa may only request a deferment in exceptional circumstances and will need to liaise with USC International in the first instance.